 The perfect recipe to enjoy after spending the day gardening in the allotment 🙂 Which is pretty much what we do every weekend!

 So if you’re looking for a quick meal on a weeknight, this is the jam!
 And you can easily swap out the kale for spinach, or another similar green.
-In fact, I actually prefer the flavor with the spinach as opposed to kale.
+In fact, I actually prefer the flavour of spinach as opposed to kale.
 It’s subtler, which allows the pea and basil to really shine.

 Fresh Garden Pea + Kale Pesto Pasta